redteaminfra/redteam-infra/external/sketch/ansible/roles/proxypass-setup/README.md

 proxypass-setup
 =========

-This will automatically setup the proxy pass protocols on port 80, 443 and 2222 from all edge nodes to middles and middles to proxies.
+This will automatically setup the proxy pass protocols on the ports specified within the playbook from all edge nodes to middles and middles to proxies.

 Requirements
 ------------